thachmpham/thachmpham.github.io/md/opensaf-amf-error-detection.md

 # 1. Component Monitoring
 - **Passive Monitoring**
     - AMF monitors the death of processes that are part of the component.
+If processes terminated, AMF will automatically report an error on the related component.
     - `saAmfPmStart_3()`: requests AMF to start passive monitoring on a process and to its descendents.
-If a process termination occurs, AMF will automatically report an error on the related component.
     - `saAmfPmStop()`: requests AMF to stop passive monitoring.

 - **External Active Monitoring**